 “Give me a lever long enough, and a fulcrum upon which to place it, and I will move the world.”
 Archimedes

 It is by understanding the dynamics and distribution of these three axes that we may define all other forces, and learn that they are one.
-They are the beating heart of wave mechanics, chirality, polarity, charge, and the standing wave distributions of the neutral particles of matter.
+They are the beating heart of wave mechanics, chirality, polarity, charge, and the standing wave distributions of the particles of matter.

 Here I illustrate many of my efforts to reveal the behavior of these fundamental principles in the sciences of geometry, mathematics, vibratory physics, optics, and electromagnetic fields.
 My work is ongoing and young.

 As I get time, I will continue to compose more comprehensive explanations of some of my work, which will be found in my "writings" page.
 Lastly, while I feel I have made many personal discoveries of my own, I believe it to be highly important to give credit to the great minds and heroic efforts of those whose shoulders we all stand on.
 Please visit my "acknowledgments" page.